SoundThinking’s Approach to Fourth of July Safety

 What This Means for Our Technology and Company

 We often say here at SoundThinking that we are proud to do “work that matters.”
-This was truly the case last Fourth of July when the people and systems were tested like never before.
-With ShotSpotter, we were still able to dismiss the high volume of fireworks sounds and publish thousands of gunfire alerts to help law enforcement better respond to shootings in their communities and maintain Fourth of July safety.
+This is especially true on holidays like the Fourth of July, when SoundThinking’s people and systems are tested.
+Through it all, we stand committed to the agencies we serve by filtering out the high volume of fireworks sounds and remaining steadfast in our efforts to publish thousands of gunfire alerts to help law enforcement respond more effectively to shootings in their communities and maintain Fourth of July safety.

 a man in a suit and tie smiling